brurez/rd/README.md

 ### Database Factory Commands (from `factory folder)

-- `node populate` - generate records to populate the application database
+- `node populate exec` - generate records to populate the application database
-- `node drop` - drop all collections
+- `node drop exec` - drop all collections (can also be executed via POST /api/factory/drop)

 ## List of Third-Party Libraries